Skip to main content

 Fees and Payments

-The course fee is set at 650 EUR per person.
-Please note there are partial scholarships available for students of UCA courses.
+The course fee is set at 700 USD per person.

 The course fee covers teaching materials, lessons, cultural programme, certification, light refreshments during coffee breaks, and field trips to museums, cultural heritage sites in Dushanbe.